Oxygenation and brain performance: a critical relationship

 His subsequent work with the Kinarm explored the relationship between cerebral oxygenation levels during coronary artery bypass grafting (CABG) surgery and postoperative neurological impairment.
 His research has begun to shed light on previously obscure connections, helping clinicians to understand patient recovery, and quantifying the neurological effects of cardiac surgery.

-- Low brain tissue oxygenation (BtO2) during the first 24 hours of critical illness leads to an increased risk of developing delirium (CONFOCAL Research Group, 2017)
+- Low brain tissue oxygenation (BtO2) during the first 24 hours of critical illness leads to an increased risk of developing delirium (CONFOCAL Research Group, 2017; protocol for larger study in progress)

 Learn more about Dr. Boyd’s research: